C-User-Group-Fankfurt/solid_cpp_talk/slides.md

 ![Liskov Substition](images/liskov_substitution.png) [^1]

-- If Base is a subclass of Class, then Class should behave like Base
+- If Class is a subclass of Base, then Class should behave like Base
 - > Subtypes must be substitutable for their base types.
 - With inheritance, we should model an **is-a** relation